Saaayurii/Saaayurii/README.md

 📫 If you have any questions or collaboration opportunities, feel free to reach out to me!

-My name is Roman, and I've been involved in development since 2021.
+My name is **Roman**, and I've been involved in development since 2021.

 In 2022, I enrolled at DGU, majoring in IT.